Open-Source vs. Closed Source-AI: An In-Depth Comparison and Implications from the EU AI Act

 The EU AI Act and Its Implications for Open-Source AI

-The European AI Act introduces a nuanced regulatory framework that impacts both open-source and closed-source AI models, but it tends to favour closed-source models in practice.
-This is because the stringent requirements and complex compliance measures imposed by the Act can be more easily managed by large, well-funded organisations typically associated with closed-source AI.
+The European AI Act introduces a nuanced regulatory framework that impacts both open-source and closed-source AI models, but it tends to favor closed-source models in practice.
+This is because the stringent requirements and complex compliance measures imposed by the Act can be more easily managed by large, well-funded organizations typically associated with closed-source AI.

 As AI continues to evolve, a hybrid approach might emerge, balancing the strengths and weaknesses of both paradigms.
 The future of AI will likely depend on finding the right mix of openness and control to foster innovation while ensuring security and sustainability.